2023 Ontario Income Tax Calculator

 How Much is Capital Gains Tax in Ontario ?

-Withholding Tax in Ontario refers to the portion of an individual’s employment income that an employer remits directly to the government.
-This is done to ensure the individual meets their annual tax obligations.
-It applies to various types of income including salary, bonuses, and commissions.
-Calculation of Withholding Tax
+Withholding Tax in Ontario is the part of a person’s income that their boss sends to the government.
+This helps the person meet their tax needs each year.
+It applies to many types of income, such as salary, bonuses, and commissions.

-To calculate the withholding tax in Ontario, the employer deducts a certain amount from each employee’s paycheck.
-This might include Federal and Provincial income tax, Canada Pension Plan (CPP) contributions, and Employment Insurance (EI) premiums.
-For instance, for a worker earning $50,000 annually, the employer withholds a specified amount each pay period which is then remitted to the government.
-Markdown table for calculation example:Annual Gross Income | Withholding Tax | Remaining Income |
+To calculate the withholding tax in Ontario, the company takes a certain amount from each worker’s paycheck.
+This can include Federal and Provincial income tax, Canada Pension Plan (CPP) payments, and Employment Insurance (EI) fees.
+For a worker making $50,000 each year, the company withholds a specific amount from each pay period.
+This amount is then sent to the government.

 $50,000 | $15,000 | $35,000 |